Best mountain bike pedals - the best options from XC to Enduro

 £55

 DMR has been in the flat pedal game for a long time.
-The V11 gets the same pedal platform shape as its metallic brethren, the Vault pedal, which is an excellent thing.
-It's decently thin and has nicely chamfered edges to reduce the likelihood of pedal strikes and the large pedal body that is slightly concave in both fore and aft and side to side to allow your foot to sit into it.
+The V11 gets the same pedal platform shape as the metallic Vault pedal.
+It's decently thin and has nicely chamfered edges to reduce the likelihood of pedal strikes and the large pedal body that is slightly concave in both the fore and aft and side to side to allow your foot to sit into it.

-The internals is the same as the Vault, with a DU bushing on the inside of the axle and a single bearing at the end spinning on a steel axle.
+The internals are the same as the Vault, with a DU bushing on the inner axle and a single bearing at the end spinning on a steel axle.
 A rubber seal on the inside and a screw-on cap on the outside keep the weather out.

 These superb pedals mirror the performance of their premium brothers at less than half the price.
-They have loads of grip and support, with the same proven bearings and platform design plus a very damage-resistant body.
+They have loads of grip and support with proven bearings and a damage-resistant platform design.

 Race Face Atlas